Packet, Protocol, and Wi-Fi Analyzers

 SymptomCapture evidence

-DHCP failureDiscover messages leave client, but no offer returns
+DHCP failureDHCPDISCOVER leaves the client, but no DHCPOFFER returns

-DNS problemQuery returns NXDOMAIN, wrong record, timeout, or unexpected resolver
+DNS problemQuery returns NXDOMAIN, a wrong record, a timeout, or an unexpected resolver

-TCP service failureSYN sent with no SYN-ACK, reset returned, or handshake completes then application fails
+TCP service failureSYN sent with no SYN-ACK, an RST returned, or the handshake completes then the app fails

 TLS issueHandshake alert, certificate name mismatch, unsupported version, or cipher mismatch

-Intermittent lossRetransmissions, duplicate ACKs, gaps, or path-specific drops
+Intermittent lossRetransmissions, duplicate ACKs, sequence gaps, or path-specific drops

 Encryption Limits